repeaterjs/react-hooks/README.md

 });
 ```

 `callback` is a function which returns an async iterator, usually an async generator function.
-The callback will be called when the component is initialized and the returned iterator will update the component as it produces values.  `useResult` returns an `IteratorResult`, an object of type `{value: T, done: boolean}`, where `T` is the type of the produced values, and `done` indicates whether the iterator has returned.
+The callback is called when the component initializes and the returned iterator updates the component as it produces results. `useResult` returns an `IteratorResult`, an object of type `{value: T, done: boolean}`, where `T` is the type of the produced values, and `done` indicates whether the iterator has returned.
 The first return value from this hook will be `undefined`, indicating that the iterator has yet to produce any values.

 ```ts
 function Timer() {